Black-fox17/project_IT/ReadMe.md

 # Project 0

 ## Description
 Project_0 is a web application that uses FastAPI for the backend and Vite with React for the frontend.
-This project send a get request to the backend using axios and display a json structured output of three keys which are name,current_datetime and github_url.
+This project send a get request to the backend using axios and display a json structured output of three keys which are email,current_datetime and github_url.

 ## Setup Instructions